cseh-szabolcs/doctrine-patterns/README.md

 }
 ```

 2.)
-Create a custom query-class, which implements the QueryInterface.
+Create custom query-classes, which implements the QueryInterface.
 The interface
-requires the __invoke-method, where you write your queries and return the result:
+requires the __invoke-method, where you write your queries and return the result.
+This
+classes can contain their own dependencies, helper-method and so on, but they are isolated
+from the main repository-class.

 ```
 namespace App\Query;